chakchurina/embedding-model-selection/README.md

 ![image](https://github.com/user-attachments/assets/70a6af89-ee52-4123-9695-e83707cd5886)

-**BioBERT и MedEmbed:** Both domain-specific models perform reasonably well.
+**BioBERT and MedEmbed:** Both domain-specific models perform reasonably well.
 BioBERT demonstrates sharper query separation, whereas MedEmbed produces softer distinction.

 However, both models seem to struggle with abbreviations, as seen in the fourth query pair:
 - _"Managing PNH via IVH control."_
-- и _"Addressing paroxysmal nocturnal hemoglobinuria through the regulation of intravascular hemolysis."_
+- and _"Addressing paroxysmal nocturnal hemoglobinuria through the regulation of intravascular hemolysis."_

 This may impact their usability in applications where accurate handling of abbreviations is essential.